8 week Training Course in Mindful Self-Compassion

-The training includes one half-day retreat on Saturday, March 9th.
+The training includes one half-day retreat on Saturday, March 9th, and a course manual.

 “The time will come

 at your own door, in your own mirror,

 and each will smile at the other’s welcome.”

 Mindful Self-Compassion (MSC) is an evidence-based, 8-week, training program designed to cultivate the skill of self-compassion.
 Based on the groundbreaking research of Kristin Neff and the clinical expertise of Christopher Germer, MSC teaches core principles and practices that enable participants to respond to difficult moments in their lives with kindness, care and understanding.